droonga/droonga.org/reference/catalog/index.md

 ### Zone

 Zone is a set of farms.
-Each farm in a zone are expected to close to each other, like in the same host, in the same switch, in the same network.
+Farms in a zone are expected to close to each other, like in the same host, in the same switch, in the same network.

 ### Farm

-Farm is a Droonga Engine instance.
+A farm is a Droonga Engine instance.
 Droonga Engine is implemented as a [Fluentd][] plugin, fluent-plugin-droonga.

 A `fluentd` process can have multiple Droonga Engines.
 If you add one or more `match` entries with type `droonga` into `fluentd.conf`, a `fluentd` process instantiates one or more Droonga Engines.

+A farm has its own workers and a job queue.
+A farm push request to its job queue and workers pull a request from the job queue.

 ### Dataset